operand/agency/README.md

 }
 ```

-This is an example of the full common message schema that is used for all
+This is an example of the full message schema that is used for all
 messages sent between operators in `everything`.

 This format is intended to be simple and extensible enough to support any use